Dhillipkumar/chatbot-crop-prediction-india/README.md

 Research Questions

 1.Which machine learning algorithms are used for crop yield prediction?

 2.What features are used in crop yield prediction?

 3.What evaluation parameters and approaches are used?

 4.What are the challenges in crop yield prediction?

 Key Findings

-Algorithms: Neural Networks, Linear Regression, Random Forest, SVM 2.Features: Temperature, Soil Type, Rainfall, Crop Information, Humidity, pH-value, Solar Radiation 3.Evaluation: RMSE, R², MAE, MSE
+1.Algorithms: Neural Networks, Linear Regression, Random Forest, SVM

+2.Features: Temperature, Soil Type, Rainfall, Crop Information, Humidity, pH-value, Solar Radiation

+3.Evaluation: RMSE, R², MAE, MSE

 Research Gap